NgiapPuoyKoh/ai-chat-annotator/README.md

 - Navigate to Heroku.com
 - Click on "Sign Up" and create a new account
-- Fill out the form provide a first name, last name ,and email address
+- Fill out the form provide a first name, last name, and email address
 - Select Python as the Primary Development Language
 - Confirm that you are not a Robot
 - Click "Create Free Account"